XinboPHD/PhD_thesis/IoTFuzz/README.md

 ## Virtural Machine
 If you use vitural machine to build environment, I would recommand you to download the virtual machine image and run IoTFuzz.
+Here is the [link](https://liveswinburneeduau-my.sharepoint.com/:u:/g/personal/linli_swin_edu_au/EZGxKcVSSJNHgH1IBVO_mygBU44iaVkuBypygPSpUuevXw?e=3VpLxz) to the virtual machine image and the details are shown as below:

 OS: Windows 10 (Suggest turning off automatical update)